 - Kick up your feet and don’t knead the dough.

-- Score an X on top of the dough and bake it.
+- Score an X on top of the dough, let it rest, then bake it.

 - You’re done.

 This whole no-work, no-knead, professional-bread-at-home concept has swarmed the internet and after some research, I found it originally came from Jim Lahey of Sullivan Street Bakery in NYC.
 It’s all very basic ingredients, but his method is unique, which includes an 18 hour rise time.
 18 hours?!
 Yes!
 Don’t be nervous, this 18 hours gives the dough a chance to ferment.
 And the fermentation time requires absolutely nothing from you.
-If you’re feeling lazy, awesome.
-This bread is for you.
 Just set it on your counter and forget about it until the next day.
-The magic happens when you’re not looking!
+We love using this same method for Homemade English Muffins.
+In both recipes, the magic happens when you’re not looking!

 Only 5 Ingredients for No Knead Bread

-The 5 ingredients include kitchen staples like flour, salt, and honey.
+You don’t need a lot of ingredients to make homemade bread and you might already know that if you’ve tried this sandwich bread recipe.
+You only need 5 ingredients here, which include kitchen staples like flour, salt, and honey.
 You’ll also need a little warm water to bring all the ingredients together and activate the yeast.
-For the yeast, we’re using Red Star Platinum, my favorite.
-Don’t be nervous– yeast doesn’t bite, I promise. 🙂 It’s just another ingredient you’re adding.
+For the yeast, we’re using Platinum Yeast from Red Star, my favorite.
+Don’t be nervous—yeast doesn’t bite, I promise. 🙂 It’s just another ingredient you’re adding.

 Honey isn’t usually added to traditional no knead bread recipes, but I wanted a little extra flavor here.
 A couple Tablespoons of flour make up for the added liquid.
 There’s also lots of walnuts and cranberries for interesting texture.
 Not that this bread needs any assistance in the texture category.
 It’s SO crisp and crusty.
 Just look at it!
 And that long rise time ensures an amazingly chewy texture.